FORTH-ModelBasedTracker/PyOpenPose/README.md

 Openpose github page:
 https://github.com/CMU-Perceptual-Computing-Lab/openpose

 notice!!
-PyOpenPose use OpenCV 3.2 and protobuf 2.6.1
+PyOpenPose uses OpenCV 3.2 and protobuf 2.6.1

+If you use other operating systems, you have to make sure the versions of opencv and protobuf are correct.

 ### Install OpenCV 3.2 in ubuntu 16.04 or 14.04
 you can install dependencies of OpenCV using the following command.